Demographics of Philadelphia: Mexicans

-As of the 2010 U.S. Census there were an estimated 15,531 Mexicans in Philadelphia, up from 6,220 in 2000.
+As of the 2010 U.S. census there were an estimated 15,531 Mexicans in Philadelphia, up from 6,220 in 2000.

 A small group of Mexicans arrived in the 19th Century.
 A small group of Mexicans remained throughout the city's history.
 A group of Mexicans arrived in the 1970s.
 Small Mexican communities in South Philadelphia opened as a result of a 1990s wave of Mexican immigration.
 Another wave of immigration started in 1998 with Mexicans arriving from Mexico and areas outside of Mexico such as New York.

 Most of Philadelphia's Mexican community lives in the area of South Philadelphia east of Broad Street, adding to the area's melting pot like cultural mix, sharing neighborhoods with Italian Americans and Asian immigrants.
 As of 2011 most Mexicans in South Philadelphia originate from the state of Puebla.
 Mexican immigrants have drastically changed the Italian area in South Philadelphia and have set up a small community in and around the market.
-Mexicans are the third largest Hispanic community, after Puerto Ricans and Dominicans, both of whom mainly reside in North Philadelphia.

 The Carnaval de Puebla, one of the largest Poblano carnivals (a celebration of the Battle of Puebla) held in countries other than Mexico, began circa 2006.
 It is held every May.

+By 2017, ethnic Mexicans in South Philadelphia began selling Mexican pizzas, that is pizzas with Mexican-style toppings and ingredients.
+This style was developed through Mexican immigrants working in Italian American-style businesses.
+By 2023 the food expanded into surrounding counties.

+As of 2025, the Mexican community in South Philadelphia continues to grow with estimates totaling around 20,000 people.
+Various well known restaurants, supermarkets, bakeries, and candy stores have been established in different parts of South Philadelphia primarily South of Washington Avenue from 10th Street to the West, 4th Street to the East, and as far South as Oregon Avenue.